General Concurrence Percolation on Quantum Networks: General concurrence percolation

 \section{General concurrence percolation}

-Our method combines the three entanglement percolation protocols -- CEP, QEP, and ConPT -- and offers a new, general protocol for establishing quantum communication -- maximal entanglement between two remote nodes.
-Euclidean distance has not been taken into consideration here.
-In a network, node pairs that have a long shortest path between them are referred to as distant nodes.
-Distant node pairs indicate that a considerable number of edges must be crossed to move from one node to the next.
+Our method combines the three entanglement percolation protocols, namely, CEP, QEP, and ConPT, and offers a general protocol for establishing quantum communication, taking into account the maximal entanglement between two remote nodes.